-There’s been a lot of buzz around freekeh lately, which feels both a strange and welcomed trend.
-Growing up, I knew “Freekeh” as the dish made for a large party, special occasions or any event that required a dish large enough to feed a crowd.
-I never paused for a moment to realize this well known dish is named for its main ingredient.
+There has been a lot of buzz around freekeh lately, which feels both a strange and welcomed trend.
+Growing up, I knew “freekeh” to be a dish made for large parties or any occasion that required a dish large enough to feed a crowd.
+I never paused for a moment to realize that the main ingredient for this well known dish is also its namesake.
 In Arabic, the name of a dish and the name of its primary staple are often one in the same.
-A friend of mine chuckled when I once momentarily interchanged languages and referred to garbanzo beans as hummus.
+Recently a friend of mine chuckled when I momentarily swapped languages mid-conversation and referred to garbanzo beans as hummus.
 “No I’m talking about the bean,” she said.
-To which I responded, “Yea, so am I.” “No, not the dip” — and that bit went on for about a minute.
-Is there a specific word for garbanzo beans in Arabic?
-Probably.
-Feel free to share if you know it.
+To which I responded, “Yea, so am I.” “No, not the dip” — and that bit went on for a solid couple of minutes.
+To my knowledge, there is no specific Arabic word for garbanzo beans, but would I love to hear from anyone aware of another term.

-Needless to say, I was pleasantly surprised by the level of interest and familiarity in freekeh from customers who never cooked with it but were eager to make it the new essential in their pantry.
+Needless to say, I was pleasantly surprised by the level of interest and familiarity in freekeh from customers who never cooked with it but were eager to make it their newest pantry essential.

-So I had my own discovery with freekeh: as a side, as a pilaf, as an easy and filling solution to nothing in the fridge.
-Traditionally, as a large platter, it’s topped with chicken or sometimes lamb.
-Certainly your favorite meat protein can still be added, but for this post, I opted to make a vegetarian power bowl in order to focus on a basic freekeh recipe, which takes about 15 minutes total to make.
+I had my own discovery with freekeh as a pilaf-style side dish, an easy and filling solution to finding nothing in the fridge.
+Traditionally, freekeh is served on a large platter and topped with chicken, or sometimes lamb.
+Certainly your favorite meat protein can still be added.
+For this post, however, I opted to make a vegetarian power bowl in order to focus on a basic freekeh recipe, which takes about 15 minutes total to make.
 The video below reflects 1 cup of freekeh, for 2 to 3 servings.
 The full box will serve a family, or if you’re someone who likes to cook one main item to store for the week, you can get creative by making a grain bowl one day, or a big hearty salad topped with a spoon or two of freekeh another.

 Salt sprinkled proportionately over the cut vegetables before going into the oven (I like using Himalayan Sea Salt.)